IBMAppModernization/app-modernization-ta-explore-lab-openshift4/README.md

 1. Download the server scan by right clicking on [this link](https://github.com//IBMAppModernization/app-modernization-ta-explore-lab/raw/master/ta/AppSrv01.zip) and selecting **Save Link As** from the context menu to save the file locally.

 2. Access Transformation Advisor by following the URL given to you by the instructor.
 You will then be asked to log in with either `kube:admin` or `dragonslayer-ldap`.
 Select `dragonslayer-ldap` and log in using credentials provided to you by your instructor.

 ![dragonslayer-ldap](./images/dragonslayer_ldap.png)

-3. Once logged into Transformation Advisor, click on **Add a new workspace**
+3. Once in Transformation Advisor, click on **Add a new workspace**

 4. Enter a unique name for your workspace e.g. `usernnn_ta_workspace` where `usernnn` is your assigned  student  ID (e.g. `user011`)